 Daniel Goleman’s model (1998) focuses on EI as a wide array of competencies and skills that drive leadership performance, and consists of five areas:

-- Self-regulation – managing or redirecting one’s disruptive emotions and impulses and adapting to changing circumstances.
+Manage or redirect one’s disruptive emotions and impulses and adapt to changing circumstances.

-- Social skill – managing other’s emotions to move people in the desired direction
+Manage other’s emotions to move people in the desired direction.

-- Empathy – recognizing, understanding, and considering other people’s feelings especially when making decisions
+Recognize, understand, and consider other people’s feelings especially when making decisions

-- Motivation – motivating oneself and being driven to achieve for the sake of achievement.
+Motivate oneself to achieve for the sake of achievement.

 To Golman, emotional competencies are not innate talents, but rather learned capabilities that must be worked on and can be developed to achieve outstanding performance.
 Goleman believes that individuals are born with a general emotional intelligence that determines their potential for learning emotional competencies.